 An overview of the building's sustainable operations practices is highlighted on the program's dedicated website, www.greenfirst.us.
 This website lists suggestions for "green practices" geared specifically towards event planners and exhibitors.
 These suggestions cover practices from pre- to post-event, including publicizing transit options to attendees, using recycled and recyclable materials for packaging and signs, and sending virtual copies of company literature rather than distributing physical copies.
 Discussing these practices in detail during the event planning stages increases their implementation.
-One measurement of the program is to track the total annual amount of waste per attendee2 compared to the 2009 external benchmark3.
-In 2012, events at the DLCC generated an average of 53% less source waste than the 2009 external benchmark.

 Interested events may request a report which provides feedback on waste diversion efforts for the specific event.
-The report allows event planners to quantify their efforts for the purposes of communication with attendees and evaluating future event practices.
+The report allows event planners to quantify their efforts for the purposes of communicating with attendees and evaluating future event practices.